MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 > [!NOTE]
 >  When you have verified that the payments are successfully processed by the bank, you can proceed to post the payment journal lines.

-## <a name="setting-up-the-bank-data-conversion-service"></a>Setting Up the Bank Data Conversion Service.
+## <a name="setting-up-the-amc-banking-365-fundamentals-extension"></a>Setting Up the AMC Banking 365 Fundamentals Extension
-Activate the Bank Data Conversion Service feature to have any bank statement file converted to a format that you can import or to have your exported payment files converted to the format that your bank requires.
-For more information, see [Set Up the Bank Data Conversion Service](bank-how-setup-bank-statement-service.md).
+Activate the AMC Banking 365 Fundamentals extension to have any bank statement file converted to a format that you can import or to have your exported payment files converted to the format that your bank requires.
+For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

 ## <a name="setting-up-sepa-credit-transfer"></a>Setting Up SEPA Credit Transfer
 From the **Payment Journal** page, you can export payments to a file for upload to your electronic bank for processing of the related money transfers. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.